-10 Section 80 of the Court Martial Act 2007.
+Section 80 of the Court Martial Act 2007.

-- h.
-Health and Disability Commission: Can look into health and disability services consumers' complaints and hold providers to account. - Health Practitioner's Disciplinary Tribunal: Can hear and determine disciplinary proceedings brought against health practitioners.
-Deals with cases brought under the Human Rights Act 1993, the Privacy Act 1993 and the Health and Disability Commissioner Act 1994. - k.
-Civilian Justice System: Civilian criminal law is applicable to the NZDF, including serious or grave breaches of expected standards and conduct in armed conflict offending (including were at a conflict offending were at a conflict offending (including were at a conflict offending were at a conflict offending were at a conflict offending (including were at a conflict offending were at a conflict offe investigate beyond war crimes. - WorkSafe New Zealand: WorkSafe has oversight of the Health and Safety at Work Act 2015 and regulates the NZDF's activities outside of defined operational activities. - m.
-Military Justice System: A legal framework which applies to service personnel under the Armed Force Discipline Act 1971.
+- brought under the Human Rights Act 1993, the Privacy Act 1993 and the Health and Disability Commissioner Act 1994. - j.
+Professional conduct bodies: Various.
+For example, professional conduct bodies can look into the conduct of medical professionals and lawyers employed by the NZDF. - k.
+Civilian Justice System: Civilian criminal law is applicable to the NZDF, including serious or grave breaches of expected standards and conduct in armed conflict.
+New Zealand Police retain independent jurisdiction to investigate allegations of offending (including war crimes).
+Overseas jurisdiction is limited but it can investigate beyond war crimes. - WorkSafe New Zealand: WorkSafe has oversight of the Health and Safety at Work Act 2015 and regulates the NZDF's activities outside of defined operational activities. - m.
+Military Justice System: This is a legal framework which applies to service personnel under the Armed Force Discipline Act 1971.
 The military justice system doesn't replace the civilian criminal justice system, but runs parallel to it and can provide a mechanism for commanding officers to investigate and punish offences that may be considered offences in the civilian system but also offences that are peculiar to service discipline.
 The system allows for court procedures to be scaled to the appropriate military environment, and includes particular punishments and appeal pathways (e.g. Court Martial Appeal Court, the Court of Appeal and the Supreme Court).
 The Solicitor-General supervises the NZDF's Director of Military Prosecutions and the Chief Judge of the Court Martial is appointed by the Governor-General. - n.
 Other internal NZDF systems: Various.
-For example, a Court of Inquiry (COI) is an investigatory process established under the Armed Forces Discipline Act to provide an officer in command with 'an expeditious fact finding procedure so that a matter can be promptly investigated and if necessary, prompt, remedial action can be taken'.
-A 601 can be conducted into any matter that an Assembling Authority directs however there are certain incidents on which it is mandatory to conduct an inquiry. - International bodies: Remits vary but includes: the International Court of Justice which settles state disputes; the Office of the Prosecutor of the International Criminal Court which can look into allegations of war crimes; and the Human Rights Committee which monitors implementation of International Covenant on Civil and Political Rights. - The media: NZDF is of interest to the media and is subject to its reporting and scrutiny.
-Media reporting on issues relating to NZDF may trigger action from oversight bodies.
+For example, a Court of Inquiry (Col) is an investigatory process established under the Armed Forces Discipline Act 1971 to provide an officer in command with "an expeditious fact finding procedure so that a matter can be promptly investigated and if necessary, prompt, remedial action can be taken".
+A Col can be conducted into any matter that an Assembling Authority directs, however there are certain incidents on which it is mandatory to conduct an inquiry. - o.
+International bodies: Remits vary but include: the International Court of Justice which settles inter-state disputes; the International Criminal Court which can prosecute allegations of war crimes and other international crimes; and the UN Human Rights Committee which monitors implementation of the International Covenant on Civil and Political Rights. - p.
+The media: The NZDF is of interest to the media and is subject to its reporting and scrutiny.
+Media reporting on issues relating to the NZDF may trigger action from oversight bodies.
 This supports accountability and informing the public. - 9.
 The Inquiry found that the existing structural and legislative framework is insufficient to provide the requisite scrutiny over the NZDF.
-The existing oversight system was unable, until an Inquiry was set up, to detect that over a number of years NZDF failed to provide full and accurate information to ministers and the public about Operation Burnham, and failed to adequately scrutinise or respond to the information available to them.
-11 The Inquiry was clear that despite the existing system, there was need for increased oversight of NZDF to ensure failures do not occur again.
-12
+The existing oversight system was unable, until an Inquiry was set up, to detect that over a number of years the NZDF failed to provide full and accurate information to Ministers and the public about Operation Burnham, and failed to adequately scrutinise or respond to the information available to them.12 The Inquiry was clear that despite the existing system, there was a need for increased oversight of the NZDF to ensure these kinds of failures do not occur again.13